delyva/wp-delyvax/readme.txt

 = 1.1.44 =
 *Release Date - 27th January 2023*

 * Display tracking number at my orders page, orders page.
-Option to enable shipping phone number at the checkout page.
+* Option to enable shipping phone number at the checkout page.
+* Option to cancel the order if the delivery is cancelled.
+* Option to cancel the delivery if the order is cancelled.
+* Free shipping take into account total after discount amount.

 = 1.1.43 =
 *Release Date - 25th January 2023*